-Adoption is the legal process by which a child or group of siblings who cannot be brought up within their birth family become full, permanent, and legal members of their new family.
+Adoption offers a new start to a child or young person who cannot be brought up by their birth family.
+It is the legal process by which a child or sibling group become full, permanent, and legal members of a new family.

 Once the adoptive process is complete, adopters become the child’s legal parents with the same rights and responsibilities as if the child was born to them.

-Adoption can offer a safe, loving, new start to children and young people and can reward adoptive parents and siblings through their new role.
-It is a serious and life-changing decision and our focus is on the well-being of the child, the stability and permanence of their adoptive home, and offering substantive and continued support to the adoptive parents and family.
-Adoptive parents will be offered training throughout and after the adoption process, training on ‘parenting in a different way’, and all other aspects of their adoption experience.
-There will also be the opportunity to consider the effects of early trauma, loss and neglect and how these experiences may impact adopted children as well as the adoptive family life.
+Adoption is a life-changing decision.
+Our focus is on the wellbeing of the child, the stability and permanence of their adoptive home, and the substantive and continued support to the adoptive parents and family.
+Adoptive parents will be offered training throughout and after the adoption process, given support and advice on ‘parenting in a different way’, and all other aspects of their adoption experience.
+There will also be the opportunity to consider the effects of early trauma, loss and neglect and how these experiences may impact adopted children as well as the lives of the adoptive family.

-Adoption is a lifelong commitment, which requires very serious thought and preparation.
+Adoption is a lifelong commitment, which requires considerable thought and preparation.
 It is important for applicants to consider the impact adoption will have on them as individuals, as well as on their immediate and extended family.